 When a felony arrest occurs, the police send a report to the District Attorney.
 The District Attorney decides whether to charge the case as a misdemeanor or as a felony.
 Our felony lawyers can contact the District Attorney before they make that decision and work to convince them not to file felony charges.

-Call the Cohen Defense Group immediately at (530) 823-7700 or fill out our contact form for a free consultation with an experienced felony lawyer so that we can work to avoid a felony before it is charged.
+Call the Cohen Defense Group immediately at (530) 823-7700 at our Auburn office or (916) 596-2700 at our Roseville office or fill out our contact form for a free consultation with an experienced felony lawyer so that we can work to avoid a felony before it is charged.

 The Cohen Defense Group is the largest criminal defense firm in Placer County, California.
-We serve clients from Roseville, Rocklin, Lincoln, Newcastle, Penryn, Loomis, Auburn, Grass Valley, Nevada City, Yuba City, Sacramento and more.
+We serve clients from Roseville, Rocklin, Lincoln, Newcastle, Penryn, Loomis, Auburn, Grass Valley, Nevada City, Yuba City, Sacramento, Davis, Woodland and more.

 What You Can Expect from Us

 When you hire the Cohen Defense Group you get access to:

 - A team of felony defense attorneys with over a century of combined experience who know the criminal justice system and will fight to protect you from a felony conviction.

 - Two State Bar-Certified Criminal Law Specialists specially recognized for their extensive knowledge of criminal law ensure that you get a rigorous defense.